cgross/generator-cg-angular/README.md

    * Build uses [grunt-ngmin](https://github.com/btford/grunt-ngmin) so you don't have to use the Angular injection syntax for safe minification (i.e. you dont need `$inject` or `(['$scope','$http',...`.
    * `grunt serve` task allows you to run a simple development server with watch/livereload enabled.
 Additionally, JSHint and the appropriate unit tests are run for the changed files.
 * Integrates Bower for package management
-* Includes Yeoman sub-generators for directives, services, partials, and filters
+* Includes Yeoman subgenerators for directives, services, partials, and filters
 * Integrates LESS and includes Bootstrap via the source LESS files allowing you to reuse Bootstrap vars/mixins/etc.
-* Easily Testable - Each sub-generator creates a skeleton unit test.
+* Easily Testable - Each subgenerator creates a skeleton unit test.
 Unit tests can be run via `grunt test` and they run automatically during the grunt watch that is active during `grunt serve`.

 Directory Layout
 -------------
 Below is an example of the folder structure.
-In v3.0, all sub-generators for partials, services, directives, and filters, allow the user to specify where to save the new files.
+In v3.0, all subgenerators for partials, services, directives, and filters, allow the user to specify where to save the new files.
 Thus you can create your own directory structure (including nesting) as you desire.
 In this example, the user has chosen to group the app into an `admin` folder, a `search` folder, and a `service` folder.

     app.less ....................... main app-wide styles
     app.js ......................... angular module initialization and route setup index.html ..................... main HTML file
-    /admin ......................... example admin component folder
+    /admin ......................... example admin module folder
+      admin.js ..................... admin module initialization and route setup admin.less ................... admin module LESS
       /admin-directive1 ............ angular directives folder
         admin-directive1.js ........ example simple directive
         admin-directive1-spec.js.... example simple directive unit test